lzdanski/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 Overview
 """"""""

-The :abbr:`HA (highly available)` scheduler is designed to take advantage of the existing metadata database.
+The :abbr:`HA (highly available)` scheduler takes advantage of the existing metadata database.
-This was primarily done for operational simplicity: every component already has to speak to this DB, and by not using direct communication or consensus algorithm between schedulers (Raft, Paxos, etc.) nor another consensus tool (Apache Zookeeper, or Consul for instance) we have kept the "operational surface area" to a minimum.
+This was primarily done for operational simplicity: every component already interacts with this database, and by not using direct communication or a consensus algorithm between schedulers (Raft, Paxos, etc.) nor another consensus tool (Apache Zookeeper, or Consul for instance), Airflow keeps the "operational surface area" to a minimum.

-The scheduler now uses the serialized DAG representation to make its scheduling decisions and the rough outline of the scheduling loop is:
+The scheduler uses the serialized DAG representation to make its scheduling decisions.
+The general outline of the scheduling process cycle is:

-- Check for any DAGs needing a new DagRun, and create them
+- Check for any DAGs that need a new DagRun, and create a DagRun for them
 - Examine a batch of DagRuns for schedulable TaskInstances or complete DagRuns
-- Select schedulable TaskInstances, and whilst respecting Pool limits and other concurrency limits, enqueue them for execution
+- Select schedulable TaskInstances, and while respecting Pool limits and other concurrency limits, queue them for execution

-This does, however, place some requirements on the Database.
+The steps in this process does, however, place some requirements on the Database.

 .. _scheduler:ha:db_requirements:

 Database Requirements
 """""""""""""""""""""

-The short version is that users of PostgreSQL 10+ or MySQL 8+ are all ready to go -- you can start running as many copies of the scheduler as you like -- there is no further set up or config options needed.
-If you are using a different database please read on.
+If you use PostgreSQL 10+ or MySQL 8+, you can start running as many copies of the scheduler as you like, and there is no further set up or config options needed.
+If you are using a different database, you might need to tune your scheduler's performance.

-To maintain performance and throughput there is one part of the scheduling loop that does a number of calculations in memory (because having to round-trip to the DB for each TaskInstance would be too slow) so we need to ensure that only a single scheduler is in this critical section at once - otherwise limits would not be correctly respected.
-To achieve this we use database row-level locks (using ``SELECT ...
+To maintain performance and throughput, there is one part of the scheduling loop that does a number of calculations in memory because having to round-trip to the DB for each TaskInstance would be too slow.
+You need to ensure that only a single scheduler is in this critical section at once - otherwise limits would not be correctly respected.
+To achieve this, use database row-level locks (using ``SELECT ...
 FOR UPDATE``).

-This critical section is where TaskInstances go from scheduled state and are enqueued to the executor, whilst ensuring the various concurrency and pool limits are respected.
-The critical section is obtained by asking for a row-level write lock on every row of the Pool table (roughly equivalent to ``SELECT * FROM slot_pool FOR UPDATE NOWAIT`` but the exact query is slightly different).
+This critical section is where TaskInstances go from a scheduled state and are enqueued to the executor, while ensuring the various concurrency and pool limits are respected.
+The critical section is obtained by asking for a row-level write lock on every row of the Pool table.
+This process is roughly equivalent to ``SELECT * FROM slot_pool FOR UPDATE NOWAIT`` but the exact query is slightly different.

-The following databases are fully supported and provide an "optimal" experience:
+The following databases are fully supported and provide an optimal experience:

 - PostgreSQL 10+
 - MySQL 8+